Unborn Baby Development at 17-20 Weeks

 - Baby hair is beginning to appear on his upper lid, eyebrows and head.

 - His skin, previously thin and transparent, now begins to accumulate fat deposits.

 - Baby’s oil glands start to secrete a waxy substance that mixes with his dead skin cells to form a cheesy coating, called the Vernix caseosa, which acts like a sort of wetsuit protecting the little swimmer’s skin from chapping.

 - Fine, temporary hair—called lanugo (meaning “wool”)—covers most of his body and helps to hold the vernix on the skin.

 - Baby’s digestive system functions better now, and he regularly swallows amniotic fluid and urinates into it.

-- By this month, baby’s middle ear structures have formed, enabling baby to hear sound.
+- By this month of unborn baby development, baby’s middle ear structures have formed, enabling baby to hear sound.

 - Still, baby cannot yet survive outside the womb at this stage because his lungs are still undeveloped.